JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-11-01-November-2023-Goals.md

 - Did daily tasks for wet lab, cleaned BT 1/2 tank
 - Read Beaman et al. 2016
 - Read Tan et al. 2020

+### November 22
+- Read Barshis et al. 2013
+- Read Torda et al. 2017
+- Read some of chapter 5 in Thermal Adaptation book

+### November 23
+- Read Drury et al. 2021
+- Read Hackerott et al. 2021

+### November 25
+- Read the rest of the chapter 5 and some of chapter 3 in Thermal adaptation book

+### November 26
+- Read Adrian-Kalchhauser et al. 2020
+- Read some TEI papers but they were dense and my brain didn't want to focus
+- Read parts of Bonduriansky et al. 2011
+- Read Fitz-James and Cavalli, 2022
+- Skimmed Dimond & Roberts 2016, 2020